tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clusterupgradedeltahealthpolicy.md

 ---
 # ClusterUpgradeDeltaHealthPolicy

-Delta health policy for the cluster
+Describes the delta health policies for the cluster upgrade.

 ## Properties
 | Name | Type | Required |